August 08 – May 25

 Behavioral Health-individual & group therapy including: stress & anger management, trauma, anxiety, depression and relationships

 The John Ehret School-Based Health Center (SBHC) is one of ten school health center service sites operated by Access Health Louisiana (AHL) in Jefferson Parish.
 It is located in Marrero on the westbank side of the Mississippi River.
-AHL provides the Behavioral Health services for this clinic only.
-Primary Care is provided by Ochsner Health System.
-The John Ehret SBHC is accessible for all high school students because it is located in the back of campus connected by covered breezeways.
+Starting the 2022-23 school year, AHL will provide both the Primary Care and Behavioral Health services for this clinic.
+The John Ehret SBHC is accessible for all high school students because it is located at the back of campus connected by covered breezeways.

 Co-payments are waived for all students and faculty/staff enrolled at our SBHC.
 Commercial insurances including Medicaid and Medicare are accepted.
 Students who are uninsured can also receive care with a consent and enrollment form on file with the health center.
 Any medications prescribed for your child may be filled through the Access Health Louisiana Pharmacy and delivered to your home.
 We also work with nearby Walgreens and CVS pharmacies and can have most prescriptions filled at a discounted rate.

 Students needing emergency care after hours, please call 9-1-1.

 Access Health Louisiana operates 23 school-based health centers in eight parishes.
 To learn more about our successful program, click here.